ledokku/ledokku/website/docs/upgrade.md

 dokku tags:deploy ledokku 0.3.1
 ```

-Now you can enjoy the latest version of ledokku!
+You can now enjoy the latest version of ledokku!